-As we’ve already explained in our Basic terms and vocabulary tutorial, one of the keys to achieving success in financial markets over the long term is prudent risk management.
-That’s why stop losses and take profits should be an integral part of your trading.
+As we’ve already explained in our Basic terms and vocabulary tutorial, one of the key things to keep in mind when trying to find long-term success with trading is prudent risk management.
+This is why Stop Loss and Take Profit orders should be an integral part of your trading.

 *Since the recording of these videos, negative balance protection has come into force from 02.10.17.
 This means that whilst trading losses cannot exceed funds in your account, your capital is still at risk.

-Let’s have a look how to use them on our xStation 5 platform to ensure you know how to control your risk and maximise your trading potential.
+Let’s take a look at how to use Stop Loss and Take Profit orders on our xStation 5 platform, and make sure you know how to control your risk and maximise your trading potential.

 Setting Stop Loss and Take Profit